mfem/web/src/integration.md

 | Inverse Jacobian     | `const DenseMatrix &InvJ = Trans.InverseJacobian()`  | ${\bf J}^{-1}$ |
 | Adjugate Jacobian    | `const DenseMatrix &AdjJ = Trans.AdjugateJacobian()` | $\|{\bf J}\|\,{\bf J}^{-1}$ |

-Since these quantites can be expensive to compute the `ElementTransformation` object will avoid recomputing values whenever possible.
+Since these quantities can be expensive to compute the `ElementTransformation` object will avoid recomputing values whenever possible.
 However, once a new quadrature point is set, using `ElementTransformation::SetIntPoint()`, any cached values will be